 Distributed Data Stores with Master Slave Replication

-Redis contains limited support for master-slave replication which allows you to create a second database that provides a direct real time copy of the data collection on a second system.
-In addition to providing a “hot spare” or multiple spares for your Redis instance, master-slave systems also allow you to distribute load amongst a group of servers.
+Redis contains limited support for master-slave replication which allows you to create a second database that provides a direct, real-time copy of the data collection on a second system.
+In addition to providing a “hot spare” or multiple spares for your Redis instance, master-slave systems also allow you to distribute load among a group of servers.
 As long as all write options are applied to the master node, read operations can be distributed to as many slave nodes as required.